puppetlabs/puppet-specifications/language/expressions.md

 ===
 L- and R-Value Expressions
 ---
 A Puppet Program consists of a sequence of Expressions.
-There are four main kinds of expressions;
+There are two kinds of expressions:

 * R-value expressions that produce a result (of some type)
 * L-value expressions that provide an assignable "slot"
-* Non-Value producing expressions

 The letters `L`, `R` are used as type parameters e.g. `Expression<R>`in this specification only (there are no such types in the type system).